dduvall7-umgc/cmsc495_group5_web_messenger/README.md

 # Direct Messaging Service

 ## Overview
 The Direct Messaging Service is a web-based application that allows users to create, join, and participate in chat sessions.
 Users can name their chats, send messages with customizable font colors, share chat links, and end sessions to clear data.
 The application uses PHP for backend processing, JavaScript for frontend interactivity, and CSS for styling.
+The service is currently running on a web server accessable via https://project.purposeseven.com/.

 ## Features
 - **Dynamic Chat Creation**: Users can create named chat sessions and generate unique chat links.